presnick/ProgramsInformationPeople/_sources/InClass/IndefiniteIteration.rst

 	while fl:
 		entered = raw_input("Enter a single letter: ")

+		if entered == "quit":
+			break
-		if len(entered) > 1:
+		elif len(entered) > 1:
 			print "You broke the rules!
-Game over." break

-		if entered not in special_letters:
-			continue
+Try again." continue

-		if entered in special_letters:
+		elif entered in special_letters:
 			fl = False
 			print "You guessed one of the special letters.
 You guessed:", entered print "The special letters were:"